November 22, 2024

 Connecting things together

-More than just a practice for well-being, health, and relaxation – which should not be neglected, obviously – if we want to understand what Yoga really is, we need to look at the etymology.
-Yoga is Sanskrit for “Union”.
+Yoga is more than just a practice for well-being, health, and relaxation.
+To understand Yoga, we need to look at its etymology.
+Yoga is Sanskrit for “Union.”

 Connecting elements

-Union is the action to join two elements that are bound to work together, to be better than the sum of both parts.
-Yoga is striving for some union, trying to connect things together.
-But to connect what?
+Union joins two elements to work together, creating something greater than the sum of their parts.
+Yoga strives for union, connecting things together.
+But what does it aim to connect?

 Next after this publicity

-Because the willpower of humanity as it stands is currently too weak and too immature to spontaneously set its mind free from the fascination it feels towards its own thoughts, a quite recent phenomenon in human evolution!
+Humanity’s willpower is too weak and immature to free itself from the fascination with its own thoughts.
+This phenomenon is recent in human evolution.

-As such, hypnotized by its own thoughts, this willpower dreams its own life – a life that is nothing but a reflection, an echo of reality – instead of letting you live it directly in the present.
-But most of all, it dreams about a story where the self stands supreme as a separate being.
+Hypnotized by its thoughts, willpower dreams of life as a reflection, an echo of reality.
+It dreams of a story where the self stands supreme as a separate being.

-Have you ever wondered why there was never any cognition or any kind of “you” in deep sleep?
-Well, that’s because deprived of anything to know, the subject cannot hold itself together.
+Have you ever wondered why there is no cognition or sense of “you” in deep sleep?
+Deprived of anything to know, the subject cannot hold itself together.
 It disappears.

 Next after this publicity

-By the way, the Latin word for “to bind” is the root of the word “religion”.
-Religion and Yoga are thus legacies that wise ancestors shared with humanity throughout history in order to help each and every one of us to restore the natural bond between our individual consciousness and the consciousness of the Whole.
+By the way, the Latin word for “to bind” is the root of the word “religion.”
+Religion and Yoga are legacies from wise ancestors.
+They help us restore the natural bond between individual consciousness and the consciousness of the Whole.

-From there, we are all free to spoil these legacies of wisdom by considering that religion is the opium of the masses or that Yoga is just a weird kind of gym; nevertheless, the essence of those spiritual paths – among so many others, granted – still holds the power to help to release you from the illusion of being a separate being, a self also riddled with fear, pride, greed, hatred, anger, jealousy, lies, and all the troubles of the mind that religions have called “sins” that the ego will never be cured from, since they are consubstantial to it.
+We can spoil these legacies by thinking religion is the opium of the masses or Yoga is just a weird gym exercise.
+However, the essence of these spiritual paths holds the power to release you from the illusion of being a separate being.
+This self is riddled with fear, pride, greed, hatred, anger, jealousy, lies, and other troubles.
+Religions have called these “sins” that the ego will never be cured of, as they are consubstantial to it.

-Consequently, and without any kind of naïve morality, Yoga is trying to let you see how essential it is to put an end to the dysfunctional egocentrism of your mind, and as such to offer you the opportunity to connect your individual consciousness to the Awareness of the Whole.
+Yoga helps you see the importance of ending the dysfunctional egocentrism of your mind.
+It offers the opportunity to connect your individual consciousness to the Awareness of the Whole.

 Western Yoga